osstech-jp/mailman/src/mailman/chains/docs/moderation.rst

 ==========

-Registered nonmembers are handled very similarly to members, the main difference being that they usually have a default moderation action.
+Registered nonmembers are handled very similarly to members, the main difference being that the mailing list's default moderation action is different.
 This is how the incoming runner adds sender addresses as nonmembers.

     >>> from zope.component import getUtility
     >>> from mailman.interfaces.usermanager import IUserManager